The strange nature of this problem has earned it the name

 The highest number of steps for 5-state machines was recently proven to be 47,176,870, and with this all values of BB(n) up to BB(5) are now known.
 Now, work has begun to find the longest running (but halting) Turing Machine program with 6 states - the value of BB(6).

 But researchers have already encountered a difficult problem: a 6-state machine that exhibits behavior of a kind no one has ever managed to prove to halt or not.
-Its behavior can be described very simply in the language of English:
+Its behavior is simple:

 mathematics: